vinaychhabra/goUserManagement/Readme.md

 - frontend/:
 Contains the HTML, CSS, and JavaScript files for the frontend interface.
-`index.html`: User registration and login interface. invite/: Folder with index.html for invitation code generation.
+	- `index.html`: User registration and login interface.
+	- invite/: Folder with index.html for invitation code generation.
+	- `dashboard.html`:User will be redirected to this page after login.
 - database_script/:
 Contains the Bash script for setting up the PostgreSQL database container.
 Creates necessary tables for users, invitations, and admins.